sst/guide/_examples/how-to-use-mongodb-in-your-serverless-app.md

 mongodb+srv://mongodb:<password>@serverlessinstance0.j9n6s.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 ```

-Make sure to replace `<password>` with the password that we had copied while adding a database user above.
+Make sure to replace `<password>` with the password that we had copied while creating a database user above.

 We also want to make sure that this file is not committed to Git.

 {%change%} So add it to the `.gitignore` in your project root.

 ```
-.env.lcal
+.env.local
 ```

 ## Query our MongoDB database